AddisonGoolsbee/addisongoolsbee.com/README.md

 ## Todo

+**Version 1.0**
+- add more content to blurb
+- changelog in header
+- phone/narrow layout
+- something that reveals the can gif
+- website icon
+- blurb icon hover effects

+**Version 1.1**
 - create color palette
-- add some more decorations to the screen
 - initial page MEET ADDISON followed by fake-scroll scrolldown
-- changelog in header
 - previous versions live demo

+**Version 1.2**
+- PROJECTS PAGE
+- secrets

+**Future Additions**
-- add other interests to blurb
+- add some more decorations to the screen
-- projects page (HUGE)
 - auto-update with new github projects
-- something that reveals the can gif
-- mouse effect
+- mouse effects
-- secrets
+- more secrets

+#### Inspirations
+- personalsit.es
+- erikboesen.com
-- phone/narrow layout
+- ericgit.me